TomNuttall/strava-api-summary/lambda/README.md

 - Use SSM to retrive auth token and handle refresh token
 - Get stats from Strava Api
-- Generate html for stats with Jinja2 template
+- Generate html with inline styling for stats with Jinja2 template
-- Use SES to sens a summary email
+- Use SES to send a summary email

 ### Example